mirage335/BOM_designer/README.md

 Usually, an 'overrides.lbom.csv' file or similar, with zero/ignored qty/mult values, will be used to specify more than the minimum ITEM/BUNDLE, qty, and multiplier fields.
 Additionally, any file may be used to fill in more complete information than entered into other BOM files.

+A "bins.ods" spreadsheet is provided to easily paste columns of data from other sources (eg. FreeCAD A2Plus BOM documents).

 # Design

 CSV format is intended to be compatible with LibreOffice Calc .